djeada/Numerical-Methods/notes/1_root_and_extrema_finding/root_finding.md

 - If derivatives are not available or are expensive, use derivative-free methods like secant.
 - Decide if reliability is a key priority for the solution.
 - If reliability is critical, select robust methods like Brent’s, which combine bracketing and open steps.
-- Balance these considerations to choose a method suitable for the specific problem and application context.